 Too many people seem to think that since they have a mortgage on their home, they do not need to go through the hassle of creating an estate plan.
 After all, that seems to be the easiest way, because it doesn’t take any time.
 However, there are numerous reasons why not having an estate plan is a bad idea.
-And having a mortgage on a home or piece of property isn’t going to make those reasons magically disappear.
+Having a mortgage on a home or piece of property isn’t going to make those reasons magically disappear.

 What is an Estate Plan?